TheEconomist/covid-19-excess-deaths-tracker/README.md

 ## Authors

 This data has been collected, cleaned and analysed by [James Tozer](https://twitter.com/J_CD_T) and [Martín González](https://twitter.com/martgnz).
-We are grateful to Oğuz Işık for providing data from Turkey; to Laurianne Despeghel and Mario Romero Zavalato for providing data from Mexico; and to Thais Carrança, Helio Gurovitz and Diogo Melo for providing data from Brazil.
+We are grateful to Oğuz Işık for providing data from Istanbul; to Laurianne Despeghel and Mario Romero Zavalato for providing data from Mexico City; to Thais Carrança, Helio Gurovitz and Diogo Melo for providing data from Brazilian cities; and to Vital Strategies for providing data from the whole of Brazil.

 If you use the data, or have any suggestions, please email [jamestozer@economist.com](mailto:jamestozer@economist.com).